The Big Sleep: Critical reception

 The Big Sleep has achieved critical acclaim.
-On November 5, 2019, the BBC News listed The Big Sleep on its list of the 100 most influential novels.
-In a 2014 retrospective, The Guardian ranked it #62 on its list of the 100 best novels.
-The book review site The Pequod rated the book a 9.5 (out of 10.0), saying, “This is one of Raymond Chandler's best books… The real pleasures lie not in the story, but in Chandler’s atmospheric settings.”
-The New York Times also praised the book: “As a study in depravity, the story is excellent, with Marlowe standing out as almost the only fundamentally decent person in it.”
+On November 5, 2019, BBC News listed The Big Sleep on its list of the 100 most influential novels.
+In a 2014 retrospective, The Guardian ranked it No. 62 on its list of the 100 best novels.
+The book review site The Pequod rated the book a 9.5 (out of 10.0), saying, "This is one of Raymond Chandler's best books … The real pleasures lie not in the story, but in Chandler's atmospheric settings."
+The New York Times also praised the book: "As a study in depravity, the story is excellent, with Marlowe standing out as almost the only fundamentally decent person in it."